Effective 12/31/16, PennDOT will no longer issue Vehicle Registration stickers

 Yes.
 Act 89 merely eliminated the requirement to place a registration sticker on your license plate effective December 31, 2016.
 Customers are still required to maintain current vehicle registration, and must present a registration card to law enforcement when asked.
 A valid registration card is also still required when having a safety and/or emissions inspection completed

-How much money will be saved by not issuing the stickers?
+How much money is saved by not issuing the stickers?

-The elimination of the registration sticker will realize a cost savings to taxpayers of $1.1 million per year; it is estimated an additional $2 million will be saved in mailing costs.
+The elimination of the registration sticker realized a cost savings to taxpayers of $1.1 million per year; plus an additional $2 million will be saved in mailing costs.

 How will law enforcement know my car is registered?